tax/drax/README.md

 #Drax dashboard

-Drax is a python and react implemenation of the beautiful [dashing](http://shopify.github.io/dashing/) app.
+Drax is a python and react implementation of the beautiful [dashing](http://shopify.github.io/dashing/) app.

 ## How to use drax